fbpx

 About Mystic Seaport

 Mystic Seaport is the nation’s leading maritime museum.
-Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the Charles W. Morgan, America’s oldest commercial ship and the last wooden whaleship in the world.
-The Museum is located one mile south of Exit 90 off I-95 in Mystic, CT.
-Admission is $24 for adults and $15 for children ages 6-17.
-Museum members and children 5 and under are admitted free.
-For more information, please visit https://mysticseaport.wpengine.com/.
+Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the Charles W. Morgan, the last wooden whaleship in the world and America’s oldest commercial vessel.
+For more information, visit https://mysticseaport.wpengine.com/.

 Categories